 3. Have A Killer Media Kit

-Having a killer media kit is essential to standing out as a travel influencer.
+Having a killer media kit is essential to standing out as an Influencer, Blogger or Creator.
 Like any company, you need to have marketing materials that you can use to convince people to hire you, work with you or buy from you.
 From the images to the graphics to the copy to your analytics, you have to show potential brand partners why you’re the best for the job.

 Trust us, the combination is more important than you think!
 The same way you would dress up for a job interview (rather than roll up with a top knot and sweatpants), having a good looking and smart media kit will help you stand out!